konda-kalyan/MovieTicketsBookingAppFabricClient/README.md

 * Though tickets can be booked for future date, issuing Water bottles and Sodas exchange is allowed only on show date.
 * If date is not mentioned then, by default, tickets are booked for today.
 * DONT allow partial number of tickets booking.
 Means, let's say buyer has asked for 10 tickets and only 5 tickets are available then don't allow to book tickets.
-* ALLOW partial number of sodas exchangewed.
+* ALLOW partial number of sodas exchanged.
 Means, let's say buyer has booked 10 tickets and come for Sodas exchange and only 5 sodas are available then allow buyer to exchange 5 sodas.

 ### Implementation Highlights and Business Logic Used:
 * Solution is scalable for any number of theatres, screens, shows and tickets